Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Coverage Limitations for Flood Damage

-While comprehensive can provide protection against flood damage, it’s crucial to be aware of the limitations that may apply.
+While comprehensive can provide protection against flood damage, it’s crucial to be aware of the that may apply.
 One common limitation is the coverage limit, which refers to the maximum amount an insurance company will pay for flood damage repairs.
 For example, if your vehicle sustains $10,000 worth of flood damage and your limit is $8,000, you will be responsible for covering the remaining $2,000.

 Another important consideration is the deductible.
 A deductible is the amount you must pay out of pocket before your insurance coverage kicks in.
 For instance, if you have a $500 deductible and your vehicle incurs $2,000 worth of flood damage, you would be responsible for paying the first $500, while your insurance would cover the remaining $1,500.
 It’s essential to review your policy’s deductible and ensure it aligns with your financial capabilities.